aureliusenterprise/aurelius-atlas-documentation/docs/installation-and-deployment.md

     For users who want to try out Aurelius Atlas without setting up a Kubernetes cluster, a Docker Compose file is also provided.

+!!! danger
-    **Do not use the Docker Compose distribution for production deployments.**
+    Do not use the Docker Compose distribution for production deployments.

 All distributions of Aurelius Atlas are available on GitHub: